 During the War: Due to the period in which she was writing, this crops up quite a lot.
 Rationing due to World War II leading to national hunger - well, not exactly hunger, but definitely a longing to be able to just pig out sometimes - also goes a long way towards explaining the Food Porn in her books.

 Food Porn: Featured vividly in several scenes such as the midnight feasts in her boarding school books and the countryside picnics in the Famous Five.
+Typically:

-Gender Equal Ensemble: Her works often consist of a gender-balanced group of children, sometimes supplemented by a pet.
+Gender-Equal Ensemble: Her works often consist of a gender-balanced group of children, sometimes supplemented by a pet.

 The Famous Five: Not counting the dog, the titular ensemble consists of two boys (Julian and Dick) and two girls (Georgina and Anne)